Ekollabo/Ekollabo/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Chime Chukwudalu
 ========================================================================================================================================

 Blockchain Developer.
+Smart Contract Security Researcher.
 Energy Professional.
 Digital Artist
 ---------------------------------------------------------

 Chime is a Blockchain enthusiast (developer, hacker, tinkerer) with a passion for pushing the application of Blockchain technology in mainstream industries, particularly the energy industry.
 He is a Blockchain Developer and Well Engineer (Drilling and Completions).
 He also delights in the creation of beautiful digital art pieces

-* 🌍  I'm based in Lagos, Nigeria
+* 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [chimeinstein@gmail.com](mailto:chimeinstein@gmail.com)
 * 🧠  I'm learning everything web3 and blockchain development
 * 🤝  I'm open to collaborating on Interesting blockchain projects